 The time-honored game of concentration requires nothing more than a basic deck of cards.
 Place any number of cards facedown on a table.
 Turn over two cards in succession to learn their positions.
 The player must remember the placement of the cards to make matched pairs.
 The game can also be played with more than one player to increase the fun and make it more challenging.

 A professional caregiver can be a wonderful game-playing partner for a senior recovering from a stroke.
-When they’re looking for trustworthy senior care, Lemon Grove families caring for aging stroke survivors should seek out providers that offer specialized stroke care.
+When they’re looking for trustworthy senior care, San Diego families caring for aging stroke survivors should seek out providers that offer specialized stroke care.

 Although the name may not be familiar, many have attempted to complete these brainteasers.
 Rebus puzzles consist of strange combinations of letters, numbers, symbols, and pictures that create a type of code for a common word or phrase.
 Determining the underlying meaning requires remembering common clichés and phrases to decipher the puzzle.
 In effect, deciphering the challenge relies on long-term memory.